 Employers want their workers to do the maximum amount of work in the least amount of time to increase profits.
 There are, however, many factors that influence the productivity of employees, and one of them is the environment.

 In different people, the weather causes different moods.
 It is complicated to say whether one on rainy or sunny days would be more successful.
-You should look at both sides of the story and arrive at an optimum level.
+You should consider both perspectives and reach an optimal conclusion.

 What you may not be aware of is that most people have low levels of vitamin D, and that can also affect their mood and productivity.
 Low vitamin D levels are associated with depressed mood and even anxiety.